pxeger/tictac/docs/syntax.md

 Most operations just represent builtin functions, but some operations need to operate on a list of other operations, such as a map.
 These are called *operations taking links*, or *link-ops* for short.
 Conventionally, link-ops use the double-struck letters in Tictac's codepage (`𝕒` to `𝕫`).

-By default, a link-op consumes all code to its left (up to the start of the source code).
-However, if there is a `⟦` character to its left, it stops there and consumes all code until it.
-For example, `xyz𝕞` results in `𝕞(x, y, z)`, but `x⟦yz𝕞` produces `x, 𝕞(y, z)`

-Link-ops can be thought of as postfix operators on other bits of code: `x𝕞𝕗` results in `𝕗(𝕞(x))`. (the `()`s here aren't really function application, but just show which bits of code are inside the other bits of code.)

-Some link-ops need more than one link - in this case, the process is simply repeated multiple times.
+Link-ops open links implicitly, which can then be closed with `»`.
+If they aren't closed at the end of the file, they will be implicitly.